Frequently Asked Questions

 Definitely!
 We encourage breeders to come visit the stallions and offspring that may be at Hilltop Farm.
 Please note however that not all stallions are located at Hilltop or may reside here only during breeding season.
 We do ask that you call to schedule your visit to ensure we have staff available to show you around.

-Can you help me with a stallion recommendation for my mare?
+Can you help me with a stallion recommendation?

 Hilltop Farm is committed to assisting our breeders in reaching their breeding goals.
 Our website, DVD, and Stallion Brochure are excellent starting points in your research, but we also enjoy connecting with you individually and learning more about your mare and breeding goals.
 Our Help Me Match My Mare form is a great starting place for us to provide you individualized feedback, but you are welcome to call or email at any time.

-How do I secure a space in a stallion’s book for my mare?
+How do I secure a space in a stallion’s book?

-In order to secure a space in a stallion’s book, a breeder must return a contract and applicable payment – either full payment for Per Dose semen or a minimum of the booking fee for a Live-Foal Contract.
+In order to secure a space in a stallion’s book, a breeder must return a contract and payment.
 We cannot hold spaces in a stallion’s book without submission of a signed contract.
 It’s always a good practice to give us a call or send an email if you do not hear from us within a few days of submitting a contract to verify its receipt.